csavage5/CMPT-383-Project/cmpt383.md

     username: cmpt383project@gmail.com
     password: demoAccount

+It will authenticate with whichever account is currently logged into Spotify on your web browser.

 In case Spotify wants extra verification when you log in, the linked email credentials:

     email:    cmpt383project@gmail.com